opensim-org/opensim-core/README.md

 ## License [![License](https://img.shields.io/hexpm/l/apa)](https://github.com/opensim-org/opensim-core/blob/master/LICENSE.txt)

 Licensed under the Apache License, Version 2.0.
-See full text of the [Apache License, Version 2.0](https://github.com/opensim-org/opensim-core/blob/master/LICENSE.txt) for more information.
+See the full text of the [Apache License, Version 2.0](https://github.com/opensim-org/opensim-core/blob/master/LICENSE.txt) for more information.
 This license makes OpenSim suitable for commercial, government, academic, and personal use.

 Third-party components have their own licenses. see our [Notice](https://github.com/opensim-org/opensim-core/blob/master/NOTICE), and [Acknowledgements](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Acknowledgements) webpages for more information.